 All admissions applications are individually reviewed.
-Decisions are based on a variety of factors such as: the results of the ACT or SAT I, class rank, extracurricular activities, essays and recommendations.
-Application for admission includes the following:
+Decisions are based on criteria such as academic performance in the classroom, class rank, extracurricular activities, personal statements and recommendations.
+Application materials include the following:

-If additional information is needed, the Undergraduate Admissions Office will contact you.
-While there is no deadline for filing the application, it is recommended that you complete the application before March for the fall semester and before December for the spring semester.
+If additional information is needed, the Admissions Office will contact you.
+While there is no deadline for filing the application, it is recommended that first-year applicants apply by Dec.
+1 for full consideration.
+Transfer admission is rolling, and students are encouraged to apply by March 1 for the fall semester and by Dec.
+1 for the spring semester.

 Candidates for admission must graduate from a secondary school program or present a General Equivalency Diploma.
-As a freshmen candidate your preparation should include the following:
+As a first-year candidate, preparation should include the following: